mhho3082/make-24-selenium/README.md

 # `make-24-selenium`

-_A helpful CLI judge for a Make 24 game, using JavaScript, Selenium, and binary trees_
+_A helpful CLI judge for Make 24 on `playingcards.io`,
+using JavaScript, Selenium, and binary trees_

 </div>